cheminfo/eln-docs/docs/90_for_developers/token/README.md

 To create a user token you only need to click the button "create user token" in the bottom left box.
 A new token of type `user` will then show up in the top right table.
 With user tokens you can access all entries for a user.

-For example, clicking the link under the heading "List all accessible entries:" will lead you to a page which you can find a JSON document will all entries.
+For example, clicking the link under the heading "List all accessible entries:" will lead you to a page where you can find a JSON document with all entries.

 ![](images/all_entries.png)

 ## Creating entry tokens

 In some cases, you only want to allow access to specific samples.
-In this case, you can select the samples of interest can then create tokens for them by clicking the "+" icon.
+In this case, you can select the samples of interest and then create tokens for them by clicking the "+" icon.

 ## Deleting tokens